 More information about JSON Schema can be found at json-schema.org.

-There are currently six drafts of the JSON Schema specification that have known use:
+There are currently six versions of the JSON Schema specification that have known use:

 - Draft 3